European Federation of Periodontology: The EFP's role in education

 The EFP organises a biennial Postgraduate Symposium involving second- and third-year students of the programmes, together with the programme directors and co-ordinators.
 The symposium provides opportunities for the postgraduate students to present their clinical or research work.
 It is also intended to encourage networking between students of the various EFP-accredited programmes.
 Each symposium is organised by a different programme.
 Nine symposia have been held so far: in Switzerland (2005), the Netherlands (2007), Turkey (2009), the United Kingdom (2011), Belgium (2013), Spain (2015), Ireland (2017), Sweden (2019), Belgium (2022), and the Netherlands (2024).
-The next one is due to be held in Barcelona in 2026.
+The next one is due to be held in Barcelona in September 2026.

 In 2018, the EFP launched EFP Alumni, a community that represents periodontists who have received the EFP certificate after completing their accredited masters’ courses at one of the accredited programmes together with members of the faculties that teach the courses.

 In terms of undergraduate education, the EFP issued the booklet “Curricular Guidelines in Undergraduate Education” in 1996, which was distributed to dental schools and periodontal departments in Europe, and to national societies of periodontology, the Association for Dental Education in Europe, and the American Academy of Periodontology.

 In 2016, the EFP conducted a survey of undergraduate education in periodontology to find out to what extent dental schools were meeting the objectives and learning outcomes as defined in Curricular Guidelines and to evaluate the preclinical and clinical work done by students during their undergraduate training.
 The survey found a huge diversity in the way periodontology was taught at the undergraduate level.

 Also in 2016, the Journal of Clinical Periodontology published the EFP Delphi study on trends in periodontology and periodontics in Europe for the year 2025, which predicted an increase in the need for education in periodontology, especially at university level.